-If you’re a new spouse and have just survived your first PCS, congratulations!
+If you’re a new spouse and have just survived your first permanent change of station (PCS), congratulations!
 You’ve made it through your first military move.
 Chances are you learned a lot more than you ever thought you’d need to know about moving – all good knowledge that will come in handy later during other moves.
-But, chances are also very great that you have some items that were broken or damaged in transit and you might not know what to do.
-To help make it easier for you, we’ve assembled this guide with frequently asked questions about everything you need to know about how to file for damage claim after a PCS.
+But chances are also great that you have some items that were broken or damaged in transit and you might not know what to do.

 For times when movers damage or lose items in your household goods (HHG) shipment or your unaccompanied baggage (UAB) shipment, you are entitled to file a damage claim to get the full or partial replacement value of whatever is broken or missing.
 Here are the basics you need to know about how to file a claim.

 So your HHG has arrived, and several items are broken.
 The first thing you need to do is photograph each item from several different angles.
 Keep a running list of anything that’s damaged or broken and then set them aside.

 Your movers will likely have a sheet you can fill out at the delivery time noting anything has been broken or damaged in transit.
 If you immediately recognize something that’s broken, some moving companies offer you a “quick claim” payout of up to $500.
 Payment is usually made within five calendar days of your delivery date.
 Keep in mind you can only accept compensation for an item one time, so you won’t be able to file another claim if you choose the quick claim payment option.

 Damage also includes damage to your home itself related to transportation furniture, including scuffs to walls or door frames that require repair.